saltta/my-first-repo/README.md

 - Video responsiveness was achieved following this tutorial - https://css-tricks.com/fluid-width-video/
 - Hidden image under footer was helped by this tutorial - https://css-tricks.com/the-slideout-footer/

+### Media

+- The logos were found in - https://www.logolynx.com/
+- The pizza images were found in - https://www.recipetineats.com